magnussolution/magnusbilling7/wiki/en/modules/phoneNumber/phoneNumber.rst

 Name
 ----

-| Used to TTS and SMS
+| Number owner name, used for TTS or SMS